shreyash3087/shreyash3087/README.md

  🌱 I’m currently learning **Flask, NodeJS, ExpressJS**

-💬 Ask me about **Angular, React, Python, Unity, Space Science... or anything [here](https://github.com/shreyash3087/shreyash3087/issues)**
+💬 Ask me about **Angular, React, NextJS, Mongo, Python, Unity, Space Science... or anything [here](https://github.com/shreyash3087/shreyash3087/issues)**

 ⚡ Fun fact **A day on Venus is longer than a year on Venus.**